robbintt/outlines/references/rust_plan.md

 - Go through the book (2nd edition) and check out the community maintained git repo.
 - Skip the git project of examples for now, I've checked them out before and should learn the rust book before checking them out again.
 - How do I get a .gitignore to be generated when I do `cargo new --bin variables` or similar?
+- What's the deal with shadowing?
+Sure it's fine, but you could end up with a bunch of values that never get garbage collected, what other tradeoffs are there?
+Perhaps the same type management issues that Python is attempting to solve with type annotation.
+Why use shadowing?

 ### Done